 One of the biggest concerns people begin to have as they age is osteoporosis.
 Just the thought of the bones breaking owing to even a nudge is painful, imagine going through it!
+Is yoga good for osteoporosis?
 Research states that yoga can help reduce the symptoms of osteoporosis or even reduce the condition.
-Let us dig a little deeper and figure out the connection between osteoporosis and yoga.
+Let us dig a little deeper and figure out the connection between yoga and osteoporosis.

 What Is Osteoporosis?